1

 張廷尉釋之者,堵陽人也,字季。 有兄仲同居。 以訾為騎郎,事孝文帝,十歲不得調,無所知名。 釋之曰:「久宦減仲之產,不遂。」 欲自免歸。 中郎將袁盎知其賢,惜其去,乃請徙釋之補謁者。 釋之既朝畢,因前言便宜事。 文帝曰:「卑之,毋甚高論,令今可施行也。」 於是釋之言秦漢之閒事,秦所以失而漢所以興者久之。 文帝稱善,乃拜釋之為謁者仆射。

 Zhang Shizhi, the Commandant of Justice, was a native of Duyang.
 His courtesy name was Ji.
 He had an elder brother named Zhong, with whom he shared a household.
 He purchased a position as a mounted attendant and served Emperor Wen, but for ten years received no promotion and remained entirely unknown.
-Shizhi said: "Long service in office reduces Zhong's property, it will not succeed."
+Shizhi said: "Long service in office has been depleting Zhong's property—I cannot make a success of this."
 He wanted to resign his post and return home.
 The Colonel of the Guard Yuan Ang recognized his talent and was reluctant to see him leave, so he petitioned to have Shizhi transferred to fill a vacancy as an usher.
 After Shizhi completed his court duties, he stepped forward to speak on matters of practical governance.
-Emperor Wen said: "Speak humbly, do not discuss matters too loftily, so that they may be practicable now."
+Emperor Wen said: "Keep it modest—do not discourse too loftily; speak of what can be put into practice now."
 Shizhi then spoke at length about the transition from Qin to Han—why the Qin fell and why the Han rose.
 Emperor Wen praised his discourse and appointed him Chief Usher.

 2